-Mira J. Spektor's LADY OF THE CASTLE Coming to Opera America & Scandinavia House
+Mira J. Spektor's LADY OF THE CASTLE Comes to Opera America Today

-Directed by Lissa Moira with music direction by Alberto Nevada Lozano, Lady of the Castle will be presented on Saturday, October 7th at 2pm at the Marc A. Scorca Hall at The National Opera Center (330 Seventh Avenue in New York City).
+Directed by Lissa Moira with music direction by Alberto Nevada Lozano, Lady of the Castle will be presented today, October 7th at 2pm at the Marc A. Scorca Hall at The National Opera Center (330 Seventh Avenue in New York City).
 Follow this link for tickets.

 There will also be a performance on Sunday, October 8th at 2pm of "An Indian Summer Cabaret," with songs & duets by Mira J Spektor, piano rags by women composers and Broadway show tune favorites.
 Starring Karen Jolicoeur, soprano; Lars Woodul, baritone; and Mimi Stern-Wolfe, piano.
 At the Marc A. Scorca Hall at The National Opera Center (330 Seventh Avenue in New York City).
 Get tickets here.